sebapersson/PEtab.jl/docs/src/API.md

 SteadyStateSolver
 ```

-Utility functions for interacting with a `PEtabODEProblem` are:
+Utility functions for interacting with a `PEtabODEProblem` (including efficient subsetting
+via `remake`) are:

 ```@docs
 get_x